tlikonen/cl-decimals/README.md

 decimal numbers.
 Package's main interface are functions `parse-decimal-number` and `format-decimal-number`.
 The former is for parsing strings for decimal numbers and the latter for pretty-printing them as strings.
-The public programming interface is described below in detail.
-Here are some examples:
+See _Interface (API)_ for the full documentation of the public programming interface.
+Here are some examples.

+### Parsing

     DECIMALS> (parse-decimal-number "0.24")
     6/25